gayverjr/pyemap/docs/single_protein/algorithms/surface_exposed.rst

 Chakravarty [Chakravarty1999]_ and coworkers, and is computed in PyeMap using the freely available program MSMS.
 MSMS computes a solvent-excluded surface by rolling a probe sphere along the surface of the protein, which is represented as atomic spheres.
-The boundary of the volume reachable by the probe is taken to be the solvent-excluded surface The residue depth for each residue is calculated as the average distance of its respective atoms from the solvent-excluded surface [Sanner1996]_.
+The boundary of the volume reachable by the probe is taken to be the solvent-excluded surface.
+The residue depth for each residue is calculated as the average distance of its respective atoms from the solvent-excluded surface [Sanner1996]_.
 In PyeMap, the threshold for classifying residues as buried/exposed is: